 You may be asking this question because traditionally, speakers are designed to be 8 ohms.
 At 8 ohms, speakers provide just enough load to pull a reasonable amount of current from most receivers or power amps without damaging it.

-On the other hand, at 4 ohms, a speaker may pull more current than the reciever or amp can comfortably deliver unless you get a receiver that supports 4 ohm speakers.
+On the other hand, at 4 ohms, a speaker may pull more current than the receiver or amp can comfortably deliver unless you get a receiver that supports 4 ohm speakers.
 Keep in mind as well that if two 8 ohm speakers are connected in parallel, the resulting impedance will be 4 ohms.

 However, there are more factors to consider regarding this and we discuss these factors below.